tomcritchlow/tomcritchlow.github.io/_posts/2017-10-03-how-do-you-measure-good-content.md

 It's useful for a few key reasons:

-1) The questions came originally from Google's quality rater guidelines doc so the framework has some relevance.
+1. The questions came originally from Google's quality rater guidelines doc so the framework has some relevance.
 Companies understand why you want to use it as a benchmark.

-2) It quantifies otherwise subjective measures like how much users trust the website.
+2. It quantifies otherwise subjective measures like how much users trust the website.
+3. It's generic and you can use it for any site.

 The results from this kind of survey can be very powerful for company execs.
 This is an example from a client: